Lambda3/dotnetps/README.md

 # DOTNETPS - .NET Execute

-A tool that helps you check your dotnet processes, aka alias for `pgrep dotnet | xargs ps -p`.
+A tool that helps you check your dotnet processes, aka alias for `pgrep dotnet | xargs ps -p` on Unix or `Get-Process dotnet` on Windows.

 .NET global tools are a new feature in .NET 2.1, which is currently in preview.

 ## Installing

-Install .NET CLI at least 2.1 from [dot.net](https://dot.net).
+Install .NET Core CLI at least 2.1 from [microsoft.com](https://www.microsoft.com/net/download/all).

 Then run: